Reviewed and contributions made by Anne Kender, PT, DPT, c/NDT and Pediatric Physical Therapist

 GET MY COMPLIMENTARY SCREENING

-Why do some children toe-walk?
+Why do some children toe walk?

 When to see a specialist

 As your child’s coordination and muscles develop, they will begin walking with a flat foot/mid-foot contact.
 On average, this starts around 18 months of age.
-According to our pediatric physical therapist, Anne Kender: “If your child still walks on their toes beyond age 2-3, its recommended that you talk to your pediatrician.”
-While many children outgrow this condition, toe walking can be an sign of a neurological disorder, like cerebral palsy.
+According to our pediatric physical therapist, Anne Kender: “If your child still walks on their toes beyond age 2-3, it's recommended that you talk to your pediatrician.”
+While many children outgrow this condition, toe walking can be a sign of a neurological disorder, like cerebral palsy.

-As you can imagine, toe-walking places a great load on the muscles and tendons.
+As you can imagine, toe walking places a great load on the muscles and tendons.
 Many children who walk on their tiptoes once they become independent may develop foot deformities.
 This may occur as early as the age of four.
 These children may demonstrate:

 - Ankle range of motion restrictions